Hawkgirl (Kendra Saunders): Hawkman Vol. 4 (2002–2006)

 In the Hawkman ongoing monthly comic book series, Hawkgirl was presented as a very afflicted young woman, seeking clarity regarding the murder of her parents by a corrupt cop and confused by her jumble of memories and feelings.
 She had all of Kendra's memories but almost none of Shiera's.
 This created tension with Hawkman since he remembered all of their past lives together and believed they were destined for each other.
 She operated as Hawkman's partner, but eventually began to actually admit her attraction to him.

 One of Kendra's past lives is revealed as the bounty hunter, Cinnamon, a reincarnation of the Egyptian princess Chay-Ara.
 As such, she becomes the lover of Prince Khufu's reincarnation, the hero Nighthawk.
 When Cinnamon is assaulted by the burglar "Gentleman Jim" Craddock, Nighthawk hangs him up, thereby tying his destiny to theirs.
 Cinnamon, along with Nighthawk, is killed by the latest incarnation of Hath-Set, their biggest enemy.

 Kendra eventually meets with the police officer Hawkwoman, who was searching for her missing partner Katar Hol, previously possessed by a creature known as the Hawk Avatar.
 Also seeking to arrest the Thanagarian criminal Byth Rok, Shayera Thal asked for Kendra's help.
 Working together they were able to defeat the villain.
 Before departing to Thanagar with Byth as her prisoner, Hawkwoman gave Hawkgirl her harness as symbol of their recently formed friendship.

-Hawkgirl felt that she wasn't the first person Hawkman would turn to in a moment of crisis, treating her as a damsel in distress incapable of holding her own, and degrading her position in both the eyes of the Justice Society of America and in their partnership.
+Hawkgirl felt that she was not the first person Hawkman would turn to in a moment of crisis, treating her as a damsel in distress incapable of holding her own, and degrading her position in both the eyes of the Justice Society of America and in their partnership.
 She observed that he would frequently treat her as a sidekick, a relationship that Kendra denied, wanting to be seen as his equal.
 Toward the end of the series Hawkgirl reveals all of her feelings to Carter, causing him to apologize and admit that he was treating her wrongly all along.
 The story finishes on a romantic note with the Hawks fighting together during the Rann-Thanagar War.